edmondsl/edmondsl.github.io/_posts/2022-03-02-DE-Zoomcamp-Notes-Lesson-1-2-1.md

 - Serverless

 **Some Useful tidbits**
-- To test that Docker is working, we tell docker to run the image `hello-world`.
+- To test that Docker is working, we can tell docker to run the image `hello-world`.
 To do this, type the following in MINGW64 (Git Bash).

 ```console
 stacy@ ~